Commerce: Scope and consequences

-Commerce traces its origins to ancient localized barter systems, leading to the establishment of periodic marketplaces, and culminating in the development of currencies for efficient trade.
-In medieval times, trade routes (like the Silk Road) with pivotal commercial hubs (like Venice) connected regions and continents, enabling long-distance trade and cultural exchange.
-From the 15th to the early 20th century, European colonial powers dominated global commerce on an unprecedented scale, giving rise to maritime trade empires with their powerful colonial trade companies (e.g., Dutch East India Company and British East India Company) and ushering in an unprecedented global exchange (see Columbian exchange).
-In the 19th century, modern banking and related international markets along with the Industrial Revolution fundamentally reshaped commerce.
-In the post-colonial 20th century, free market principles gained ground, multinational corporations and consumer economies thrived in U.S.-led capitalist countries and free trade agreements (like GATT and WTO) emerged, whereas communist economies encountered trade restrictions, limiting consumer choice.
-Furthermore, in the mid-20th century, the adoption of standardized shipping containers facilitated seamless and efficient intermodal freight transport, leading to a surge in international trade.
-By the century's end, developing countries saw their share in world trade rise from a quarter to a third.
-21st century commerce is increasingly technology-driven (see e-commerce, role of artificial intelligence and automation), globalized, intricately regulated, ethically responsible and sustainability-focused (e.g., climate-resilient trade practices), with multilateral economic integrations (like the European Union) or coalitions (like BRICS), gig economy and platform-based uberisation of services, geopolitical shifts and trade wars leading to its reconfiguration.

 Etymology

 The English-language word commerce has been derived from the Latin word commercium, from com ('together') and merx ('merchandise').

 Relation to business and trade

 Despite many similarities (to the extent that they are sometimes used as synonyms in layman's terms and in other contexts), commerce, business and trade are distinct concepts.

 Commerce and business

 Commerce deals with buying, selling, and distribution of goods and services from producers to customers as well as related matters such as marketing, finance, laws, transportation, and insurance.

 In a general sense, business is the activity of earning money and making one's living through engaging in commerce.
 The difference between business and commerce is that business can also refer to a commercial entity, such as a company.
 So, in a more specific sense, a business is an organization or activity for making a profit by providing goods and services which meet the needs of its customers or consumers.

 Viewed in this way, commerce is a broader concept and an overall, all-encompassing aspect of business.
-Commerce provides the underlying large-scale transactional environment comprising all kinds of exchanges within which individual business organizations operate for generating profits.
+Although business enterprises are the principal actors engaging in commercial dealings, commerce refers to the entire system of transactions through which economic resources are exchanged.
+It provides the underlying large-scale transactional environment comprising all kinds of exchanges within which individual business organizations operate to generate profits.